2022 Conference Agenda

 None

-A View on Disability Inclusion and Accessibility from Latin America
+A View on Disability Inclusion and Accessibility from The Latin America Region

 <Join Disability:IN Corporate Partners operating in Latin America (LATAM) for an in depth look at current disability inclusion trends.
 The conversation will include information on multi-national companies’ approaches to disability inclusion, equity and accessibility, and broader attitudes about disability in LATAM countries.
 This session will highlight the integral role multi-national companies play in promoting disability inclusion in LATAM.